Team-Full-Stack/teamfullstack/_posts/2024-14-18-asp-react-docker-compose.md

 ---
 layout: distill
-title: Krazzy Adventures
+title: Asp dot net 8.0 and React with Docker-compose
-description: A booking website where users can book to participate in different events.
+description: How to create a project with Asp Dotnet 8.0 and React with Docker-compose
-tags: Krazzy booking
+tags: Docker-compose With dotnet and react
 giscus_comments: true
-date: 2023-12-06
+date: 2024-04-18
 featured: false

 authors: